dinklang/Fixr/README.md

 ### Installation

 Provide step-by-step instructions on how to install and set up the application locally.
+- Check out ReactJS and Boostrap 5.3.2v documentations

 ## Usage

-1. Open the Fixr website.
+1. Open the FIXR website.
-2. Enter the OBD2 error code you want to diagnose.
+2. If you have the OBD2 error code, enter it you want to diagnose.
-3. Click the "Diagnose" button.
+3. If you don't have the OBD2 error code, plug in the device, click the "SCAN NOW" button.
 4. View the main cause and alternative causes of the error code.
 5. Click on the links to purchase the necessary car parts.

 ## Technologies Used

-- Frontend Framework: [Framework Name]
+- Frontend Framework: ReactJS, Boostraps, HTML, CSS, JavaScript, Git, GitHub,
-- Backend Framework: [Framework Name]
+- Backend Framework: Djanglo, Python, Google Cloud
-- Database: [Database Name]
+- Database: Google Cloud SQL
-- Other technologies used...
+- UI/UX Design: Figma, Canva, Adobe Express

 ## Contributing

 We welcome contributions from the community.
-To contribute to Fixr, follow these steps:
+To contribute to FIXR, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.